-The squad then converted a two-point conversion for an 8-0 advantage.
+Page 2 of 2 - The squad then converted a two-point conversion for an 8-0 advantage.

 Immaculata’s lead lasted just four minutes though.
 Following a possession by each team, a bad punt snap by Immaculata gave the Sabres great field position.
 One play later and with the first quarter expiring, Andre Fasion ran for a 11-yard TD to put the score at 8-6, where it stayed following a failed Sumner conversion.